jyotijauhari/JyotiJauhari/README.md

 - Took my first step in Open Source with GSSoC 2020 as Participant and Campus Ambassador. ⭐

-- 🔭 I Worked as Project Mentor as SCI 2020, Sanscript Autumn of Code 2020, Open-Source Contributor as PSoC Summer of Code, Interstship 2.0 and SDE Intern at Cloud Counselage.
+- 🔭 I worked as Project Mentor as SCI 2020, Sanscript Autumn of Code 2020, Open-Source Contributor as PSoC Summer of Code, Interstship 2.0 and SDE Intern at Cloud Counselage.

-- 🌱 I’m currently learning Android Development 👩‍💻✨
+- 🌱 I’m currently learning and solving DSA problems 👩‍💻✨

 - 👯 I’m looking to collaborate on more Open Source Projects.